 Data Sharing Agreements between each general practice and its PHN specify what data is being extracted and what purposes it can be used for.
 Data is governed responsibly, privacy protected and securely stored and managed in Australia by the PHN-owned Primary Health Insights (PHI) hosting platform.
 PHI has been developed using the following guiding principles:

-WAPHA is currently offering Primary Sense to general practices in Western Australia.
-If you would like to use Primary Sense in your practice, follow the steps below for onboarding:
+WAPHA is offering Primary Sense to general practices in Western Australia.

 The SMS list feature is available in all Primary Sense reports and allows practice staff to identify specific patients to communicate with via SMS.